WHO WE ARE

 Growth

 There are five million formerly incarcerated people living in the United States.
-The Fountain Fund envisions that they and their families have hope and opportunity.
+The Fountain Fund envisions that they and their families will have hope and opportunity.

 There are numerous agencies across the country providing reentry services for formerly incarcerated people.
 However, no other organization tailors personal and business lending to support the self-determined goals of formerly incarcerated people, customizing financial coaching to their challenges in accessing capital and establishing credit.